missuo/cohere2openai/README.md

 ## Compatibility
 Currently it is only compatible with the Cohere family of models, if you pass in any other model, the default will be to use **Command R+**.

-**Non-streaming is not supported at the moment.
-Please wait for updates.**

 ## Request Example
 ```bash
 curl http://127.0.0.1:6600/v1/chat/completions \